27 Business Analyst (BA) Resume Samples for 2026

 As a former small business owner, I’m excited about the prospect of leveraging my experience leading data-driven product recommendations to further Stripe’s mission of making payments accessible to businesses of all sizes.

-Quantify your impact on your resume
+How to quantify impact on your BA resume

 The goal of a business analyst is to leverage data to make recommendations that have a demonstrable impact on a business or product.
 More than anything you need to make it clear on your resume that you have this capability.